SBolinha/SocketMost/README.md

 changes around the registers (as a hint look into legacy start up mode, and only using the RX from the transceiver as the locking source) this is untested and no guarantee it will work in the way highlighted below.

+### Recommended Hardware

+The installation works well on Raspberry 4 and 5.

+Due to many installation issues, trying out on older Raspberries (2, 3, Zero, Zero 2) is not recommended.
+Installation of NodeJS and NPM, and subsequent compilation of the libraries has proven to be a major issue.

 ### Installation

 First clone this repo